jrembold/SIGCSE_2023_Presentation/Lectures/slides/SIGCSE.md

 	- Classes and methods
 	- **Model**-View-Controller pattern
 - Requires:
-	- Operations on strings, and lists.
+	- Operations on strings and lists.
 Dictionary selection
 	- Working with modules and interfaces
 - Fits at the end of CS1 or beginning of CS2